file-format/Products/content/en/spreadsheet/php/xlswriter/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Getting Started with Xlswriter API</h2>
 <p>You can install Xlswriter, from GitHub with ease.
-First, you need to <a href="https://github.com/viest/php-ext-xlswriter/archive/master.zip">download</a> the source code and extract the downloaded content into your project.
 Please use the following command for a smooth installation. </p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}